OMX

 export HOOKS_TOKEN="your-token-here"

-For command gateways (clawdbot agent mode), also set OMX_OPENCLAW_COMMAND=1 and use type: "command" with a timeout of at least 120000 ms.
+For command gateways (clawdbot agent mode), also set OMX_OPENCLAW_COMMAND=1 and use type: "command" with a timeout of at least 120000 ms. Agent turns can take longer than expected, and a short timeout will cut them off frequently.

-• Trace — evidence-driven tracing that surfaces session events
+• Trace — evidence-driven session event tracing

 On this page